Weight: is your horse the right weight?

 Horses can put on weight very quickly so fat scoring and weigh taping your horse fortnightly will help you spot any changes more quickly than you could by eye.

-If you’re reading this, you have already followed tip number 10!
-Watch the videos and download our Right Weight leaflet.
+You can also watch the videos and download our Right Weight leaflet.

 “Keeping your horse at a healthy weight throughout the year (part 1)” – with internationally renowned clinical equine nutritionist Dr Teresa Hollands and our own Head of UK Support Sam Chubbock.